To register as a peasant/Indigenous group:

 Media and speaking groups must register prior to the event to be able to attend.

 Those approved will receive the full program registration prior to the event.
 Media representatives will also receive contacts for all speakers in order to coordinate further in-depth interviews outside of the event.

 Peasant and Indigenous communities fighting for their rights to land and justice face ever-growing threats to their livelihoods and lives.
 Their safety is vital.
 We ask for media representatives to honor the needs of the participants.

 For more information, please contact [email protected].

-The Peasant and Indigenous Press Forum is organized by A Growing Culture in partnership with Kilusang Magbubukid ng Pilipinas (The Peasant Movement of the Philippines, KMP) and Asian Peasant Coalition (APC), and in cooperation with the Alliance for Food Sovereignty in Africa (AFSA).
+The Peasant and Indigenous Press Forum is organized and steered by representatives from A Growing Culture, Mongabay, the Media Council of Kenya, The East African, Kilusang Magbubukid ng Pilipinas (The Peasant Movement of the Philippines, KMP), Asian Peasant Coalition (APC), and the Alliance for Food Sovereignty in Africa (AFSA).